hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 Within the DNA fragments enriched for the regions binding to a protein of interest, only a fraction correspond to actual signal.
 The proportion of DNA fragments containing the actual binding site of the protein depends on the **number of active binding sites, the number of starting genomes, and the efficiency of the IP**.

-In addition, when performing ChIP-Seq, some sequences may appear enriched due to the following:
+In addition, when performing ChIP-seq, some sequences may appear enriched due to the following:

 - Open chromatin regions are fragmented more easily than closed regions
 - Repetitive sequences might seem to be enriched (copy number inaccuracies in genome assembly)
 - Uneven distribution of sequence reads across the genome

 Therefore, proper controls are essential.
-A ChIP-Seq peak should be compared with the same region of the genome in a matched control.
+A ChIP-seq peak should be compared with the same region of the genome in a matched control.

 ![peaks](../img/chipseq_exp_peaks.png)